rasmusbuchholdt/simply-web-deploy/README.md

           target-path: '/my-sub-directory/'
 ```

----

-### Requirements
-- Administrator access to the simply.com account, to access the required credentials.

----

 ### Setup
-1. Locate the repository you want to automate Simply web deployment in.
+1. Locate the repository you want to automate web deployment in.
 2. Select the `Actions` tab.
 3. Select `Set up a workflow yourself`.
 4. Copy paste one of the examples into your .yml workflow file and commit the file.
 5. All the examples takes advantage of `Secrets`, so make sure you have added the required secrets to your repository.
 Instructions on this can be found in the [settings](#settings) section.
-6. Once you have added your secrets, your new workflow should be running on every push to the branch.
+6. Once you have added your secrets, your new workflow should be running on every push to the branch (this can vary depending on if you use `workflow_dispatch` or on `push` ).

----

 ### Settings
 These settings can be either be added directly to your .yml config file or referenced from your GitHub repository `Secrets`.
 I strongly recommend storing any private values like `server-username` and `server-password` in `Secrets`, regardless of if the repository is private or not.